marketagents-ai/MarketAgents/market_agents/agents/db/README.md

 ## Overview

-This repository contains the database design and setup for a market simulation system.
-The database is designed to support a complex market environment with agents, auctions, trades, and various market activities.
+This directory contains the database setup and testing scripts for the Market Agents project.
+It uses PostgreSQL with the pgvector extension for vector similarity search capabilities.

 ## Table of Contents